MattHodge/matthodge.github.io/_drafts/2016-01-17-chatops-on-windows-with-hubot-and-powershell.md

 ![Slack - Bot name & Icon](/images/posts/chatops_on_windows/slack_choose_icon.png "Slack - Bot name & Icon")

 ## Installing Hubot
-Install the `Hubot-PowerShell` module by downloading it from git and placing it into your PowerShell Module directory.
+Install the `PoshHubot` module by downloading it from git and placing it into your PowerShell Module directory.

-First we are going to create a configuration file that `Hubot-PowerShell` will use.
+First we are going to create a configuration file that `PoshHubot` will use.

 {% highlight powershell %}
 # Import the module
-Import-Module -Name Hubot-PowerShell -Force
+Import-Module -Name PoshHubot -Force

 # Create hash of configuration options
 $newBot = @{